MicrosoftDocs/win32/desktop-src/Msi/passing-null-as-the-argument-of-windows-installer-functions.md

 ---
-Description: 'Windows Installer functions that return data in a user provided–memory location should not be called with null as the value for the pointer.' ms.assetid: 'f566c4a4-b90c-4d73-9d7f-f5b836630636'
+Description: Windows Installer functions that return data in a user provided–memory location should not be called with null as the value for the pointer. ms.assetid: f566c4a4-b90c-4d73-9d7f-f5b836630636
-title: Passing null as the Argument of Windows Installer Functions
+title: Passing null as the Argument of Windows Installer Functions ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Passing null as the Argument of Windows Installer Functions